nateerkkila/withsecure-image-scraper/README.md

 - Downloads images to a local directory.
 - Creates a log file (`image_log.txt`) of all successfully fetched URLs.
 - Includes a test suite using `pytest`.
+- A CI validation workflow using GitHub Actions to enforce linting, testing, and coverage standards.

 ## Assumptions